Differentially Private Hyperparameter Tuning using Local Bayesian Optimization: Examples

 We once again consider the Gaussian Process Regression setup from Example \ref{example:GP}.
 The only difference here is that we do not observe the actual validation losses \( f \) but instead observe \( f + \lambda Z \), where \( Z \sim N(0, 1) \) and we set \( \lambda = 0.01 \).
+Thus, the true noise that appears in our function evaluations has standard deviation $0.01$.
 We then proceed to privately (\(\mu=1\)) find the best hyperparameter using Algorithm \ref{algorithm}, adapted for the noisy case as described in Section \ref{section:noisy}.

-We run the procedure three times: first with the correct estimate of noise (\(\sigma = 0.01\)), then with an overestimate (\(\sigma = 1.0\)), and finally with an underestimate (\(\sigma = 0.0001\)).
-As shown in Figure \ref{fig:noiseGP}, the correct choice of the noise parameter results in the best average performance.
+We run our algorithm three times: first by supplying it with the true value of noise standard deviation (\(\sigma = 0.01\)), then with an overestimate (\(\sigma = 1.0\)), and finally with an underestimate (\(\sigma = 0.0001\)).
+As shown in Figure \ref{fig:noiseGP}, the correct choice of the noise standard deviation parameter results in the best average performance.
 The \(\sigma = 1.0\) setting makes our estimate conservative but still viable, whereas underestimating the noise parameter leads to worse performance than a random search.